jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Do they wear veils?
 I should like to see you in one, Miss Rose," said Louis, still with that blank quietness which had so suddenly descended upon him.

-"Papa," said Pinkie suddenly, "Freddy has something to <p class="pagenum">Begin page 197</p> show me, some of his own work.
+"Papa," said Pinkie suddenly, "Freddy has something to <hr><p class="pagenum">Page 197</p> show me, some of his own work.
 And we don't want you, papa, or Virgie; you are too learned in technique and chiar-oscuro and that, and Virgie is too satirical.
 Go up stairs, you two; I'll see you later."

 "Don't wait for me, Mr. Randolph; I have something to say to Mr. Metzerott," said Virginia boldly.
 Louis was only a boy, she said to herself; besides, one need hardly stand on ceremony with that sort of people.